audit-labs-audits/telcoin-network/docs/design/execution.md

 ##### Ommers
 *Ethereum*: A collection of uncle headers.
 Considered a "constant value" (empty vec) in PoS.

-*TN*: The ordered list of batch hashes (flattened) in the ConsensusOutput.
+*TN*: The ordered list of all headers that reached consensus in the current round.
+Worker's propose blocks that validators reach consensus on, and this value contains all headers for the round.

 *Logic*: Batches are proposed in parallel.
-This could be used to guarantee a complete ConsensusOutput included all batches.
-Batch validation ensures parent hash matches.
-TN can include this data without any cascading consequences using the current default `EthBeaconConsensus` logic from reth because batches don't have ommers, only final execution blocks.
+This is used to guarantee a complete ConsensusOutput included all batches.
+Peers ensure the worker's proposed block is based off a canonical header.
+Proposed blocks do not contain ommers.
+Ommers is only included after consensus is reached.

 ##### Ommers Hash
 *Ethereum*: Considered a "constant value" (EMPTY_OMMER_ROOT_HASH) post-merge.